flipt-io/flipt/docs/index.md

 Flipt features include:

 * Fast.
 Written in Go.
 Optimized for performance
-* Stand alone, easy to run server with no external dependencies
+* Stand alone, easy to run and configure
 * Ability to create advanced distribution rules to target segments of users
 * Native GRPC client SDKs to integrate with your applications
 * Simple REST API